backend-development/backend-development-textbook/source/rails_view_and_controller.md

 --------------

 The controller is the central part of MVC.
-An incoming HTTP request is routet to exactly one Controller Action that will respond to the Request.
+An incoming HTTP request is routed to exactly one controller action that will respond to the request.
-The controller than uses the model(s) to load and manipulate the right data, and finally displays the resulting page by rendering a view.
+The controller then uses the model(s) to load and manipulate the right data, and finally displays the resulting page by rendering a view.

 ### Restful Resources

-Rails uses [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) as a convention about which actions should be available.
+Rails uses [REST](https://en.wikipedia.org/wiki/Representational_state_transfer) as a convention for which actions should be available.
 For example if you specify in `config/routes.rb`

 ``` ruby